NFL on NBC: Revisiting the "Immaculate Reception"

-In 1998, during halftime of the AFC Championship Game, NBC showed a replay of the "Immaculate Reception" from its original broadcast of the 1972 AFC divisional playoff game between Pittsburgh Steelers and Oakland Raiders.
+In 1998, during halftime of the 1997 AFC Championship Game, NBC showed a replay of the "Immaculate Reception" from its original broadcast of the 1972 AFC divisional playoff game between Pittsburgh Steelers and Oakland Raiders.
 The replay presented a different angle than the NFL Films clip that is most often shown.
 According to a writer for the New York Daily News, "NBC's replay showed the ball clearly hit one and only one man[:] Oakland DB Jack Tatum."
-Curt Gowdy, doing the live TV play-by-play, called it as having been deflected by Tatum, and reiterated that during the video replay.
+Curt Gowdy, while doing the live television play-by-play of the game in 1972, called it as having been deflected by Tatum, and reiterated that during the video replay.

 NBC loses the rights to CBS

 NBC's rebound in overall ratings in both the 1980s and 1990s (after years of being in the bottom of the ratings cellar) was attributed in part to its continuing coverage of the NFL.
 But with television contract re-negotiations in early 1998 ushering in the era of multibillion-dollar broadcasting agreements, an era of pro football broadcasting would soon come to an unceremonious conclusion.

 As previously mentioned, CBS, stung by Fox's surprise bid four years earlier, aggressively pursued NFL broadcast rights when the contract came up for renegotiation in 1997.
-CBS agreed to pay US$4 billion over eight years ($500 million per season) to take over NBC's AFC broadcast rights, which the network still holds to this day.
-NBC, meanwhile, had indicated a desire to bid for Monday Night Football rights in 1998, but eventually gave up, allowing ABC to retain the rights.
+CBS agreed to pay US$4 billion over eight years ($500 million per season) to take over NBC's AFC broadcast rights, which CBS still holds to this day.
+NBC reportedly bid up to $340 million to retain the AFC rights but wouldn't go higher.
+NBC later indicated a desire to bid for Monday Night Football rights in 1998, but eventually gave up (NBC reportedly set a hard limit of $500 million in their bidding attempt), allowing ABC to retain the rights.
+NBC Sports president Dick Ebersol soon argued that in contrast to CBS, NBC wouldn't pursue any property that would likely cost them at least $150 million a year.